Lorentz-equivariant flow with four delays of neutral type: The method of steps

-NDDE (\ref{Singular_equation_aj}) takes arbitrary full-swing past data in $C^2(\mathbb{R}) $.
-The existence of a semiflow like (\ref{Singular_equation_aj}) is already an stability statement, because the dynamics can start from continuous non-smooth accelerations.
-Notice that the right-hand side of (\ref{Singular_equation_aj}) is independent of the most advanced accelerations $\mathbf{a}_\mathsmaller{j}$ and $\mathbf{a}_\mathsmaller{\ell}$.
-Again, the protonic equation of motion for $\mathbf{a}_\mathsmaller{\ell}$ is obtained from (\ref{Singular_equation_aj}) by shifting the indices $(k i j ) \rightarrow (i j \ell)$.
+NDDE (\ref{Singular_equation_aj}) can start from arbitrary full-swing segment pairs in { $C^2(\mathbb{R}) $}.
+The existence of a semiflow like (\ref{Singular_equation_aj}) is already some stability statement, because the dynamics can propagate and possibly persist in a serrated orbit of { $C^2(\mathbb{R})$}.
+Notice that the right-hand side of (\ref{Singular_equation_aj}) is independent of the most advanced accelerations { $\mathbf{a}_\mathsmaller{j}$} and { $\mathbf{a}_\mathsmaller{\ell}$}.
+Again, the protonic equation of motion for { $\mathbf{a}_\mathsmaller{\ell}$} is obtained from (\ref{Singular_equation_aj}) by shifting the indices { $(k i j ) \rightarrow (i j \ell)$}.
 This completes the method of steps explained in the caption of Fig. \ref{figODE}.
-NDDE (\ref{Singular_equation_aj}) together with its index-shifted protonic equation for $\mathbf{a}_\mathsmaller{\ell}$ can be used to build the function \textbf{ddensd} of MATLAB.
+Together with its index-shifted protonic equation for { $\mathbf{a}_\mathsmaller{\ell}$}, NDDE (\ref{Singular_equation_aj}) can be used to build the function \textbf{ddensd} of MATLAB.